• A

 • T

-Job Introduction Early Years Educator - Tigers Childcare Ryebridge | Full-time | Permanent | €29,744 - €32,864 At Tigers Childcare, we don't just hire for roles - we hire for impact.
+Job Introduction Early Years Educator (AIM Support) - Tigers Childcare Naas | Part-time (30 hours) | Fixed-Term| €15.00 per hour At Tigers Childcare, we don't just hire for roles - we hire for impact.
 Whether you work directly with children, support behind the scenes, or lead teams across services, your work helps shape a nurturing environment where children - and colleagues - can thrive.
 If you're organised, values-driven, and ready to contribute to something bigger, this could be your next chapter.
 Why We Do What We Do Tigers Childcare creates exceptional environments where children thrive through play, exploration and meaningful relationships.
-With 27 centres and growing, we're one of Ireland's leading childcare providers - committed to quality, inclusion and continuous improvement.
+With 33 centres and growing, we're one of Ireland's leading childcare providers - committed to quality, inclusion and continuous improvement.
 The same values that guide how we support children - curiosity, care, consistency and high expectations - shape how we support our teams.
 At Tigers, we invest in your development, prioritise wellbeing, and make sure everyone feels they belong.
-How You'll Make an Impact Deliver holistic, play-based early years education to support children's emotional, social, physical and cognitive development.
-Ensure curriculum and activities align with Aistear and Siolta to enable centre success.
-Provide engaging care and observations that enable colleagues and families to track each child's progress.
-Contribute to a culture of safety, professionalism, inclusion, and care.
-What You'll Need to Succeed Must-Haves Fetac Level 5 (or recognised equivalent) in Early Childhood Care and Education Experience in a childcare role (preferred) Fluent English Passion for working with children, reliability, empathy, and attention to detail Nice-to-Haves Experience applying Aistear and Siolta in practice Interest in continued growth within a values-driven childcare setting The Perks, the Pay, and the Purpose What the Role Offers You A meaningful role contributing to early years development and centre success Supportive colleagues and a genuinely values-led culture Opportunities to grow and develop through CPD and learning A role where your care, detail and professionalism are noticed and valued Salary & Benefits Competitive salary: €29,744 - €32,864 30 paid holiday days (including bank holidays, with service-based increases) 5 days statutory sick pay FlyeFit Gym discount 10% discount on HSF Health Plan €500 referral bonus (unlimited) Employee Assistance Programme (EAP) Educational Assistance Programme CPD and career development opportunities Tigers Stripes Recognition Programme Onboarding induction, colleague appreciation days, and quarterly paid team meetings Break room facilities and on-site parking Let's Build Something Brilliant Together If this sounds like your kind of role, we'd love to hear from you.
+How You'll Make an Impact Deliver high-quality, full-time early years care and education, leading your room and team to support children's holistic development.
+Ensure curriculum planning and learning experiences align with Aistear and Siolta, maintaining compliance and quality standards.
+Provide leadership and mentorship to your team, helping them support children's development and wellbeing.
+Contribute to a culture of professionalism, inclusion, safety, and care within your room and across the centre.
+What You'll Need to Succeed Must-Haves Fetac Level 5 (or recognised equivalent) in Early Childhood Care and Education Experience in a childcare role (preferred) Fluent English Passion for working with children, reliability, empathy, and attention to detail Nice-to-Haves Experience applying Aistear and Siolta in practice Interest in continued growth within a values-driven childcare setting The Perks, the Pay, and the Purpose What the Role Offers You A meaningful role contributing to early years development and centre success Supportive colleagues and a genuinely values-led culture Opportunities to grow and develop through CPD and learning A role where your care, detail and professionalism are noticed and valued Salary & Benefits Rate of pay: €15.00 per hour 30 paid holiday days (including bank holidays, with service-based increases) 5 days statutory sick pay FlyeFit Gym discount 10% discount on HSF Health Plan €500 referral bonus (unlimited) Employee Assistance Programme (EAP) Educational Assistance Programme CPD and career development opportunities Tigers Stripes Recognition Programme Onboarding induction, colleague appreciation days, and quarterly paid team meetings Break room facilities and on-site parking Let's Build Something Brilliant Together If this sounds like your kind of role, we'd love to hear from you.
 Apply via our website.
 All roles are subject to Garda Vetting and reference checks in line with regulatory requirements and Tigers Childcare's Safeguarding Policy.
-Tigers Childcare is an equal opportunities employer and is committed to diversity and inclusion in the workplace. #INDKIL
+Tigers Childcare is an equal opportunities employer and is committed to diversity and inclusion in the workplace.

 • N